codingforpleasure/Linux_tree/README.md

 The list of events are in the file available_events.

-See for yourself via: cat /sys/kernel/debug/tracing/available_events those events are sorted by catergory
+See for yourself via: cat /sys/kernel/debug/tracing/available_events those events are sorted by catergory.